by Kelly Wilson

 - Global Network – The alumni networks of the M7 schools are vast, influential, and highly supportive, offering lifelong connections.

-While these schools share these qualities, what sets them apart are their unique cultures and offerings.
+While the M7 schools share these qualities, what sets them apart is their unique cultures and offerings.
 Let’s explore each one in more detail.

 What HBS Looks for in Applicants

-Nothing less than transformation – that’s what the Stanford Graduate School of Business (GSB) is about – both yours and the kind you bring to the organizations and communities you touch.
+Nothing less than transformation, that’s what the Stanford Graduate School of Business (GSB) is about – both yours and the kind you bring to the organizations and communities you touch.
 Stanford’s Silicon Valley DNA, highly customizable program, and emphasis on innovation, change, and entrepreneurship shape its MBA experience.
-Its small, elite cohort goes on an exploratory journey together, and many students emerge in a different place than they expected to when they started out.
+It’s a small, elite cohort that goes on an exploratory journey together, and many students emerge in a different place than they expected when they started out.
 This journey integrates the personal and the professional – in Stanford’s multifaceted pedagogical approach, building business and leadership skills is tied to understanding and defining one’s mission and vision.
-Beyond the MBA classroom, students learn from and engage with numerous guest speakers who represent the cutting edge in their fields, and students are encouraged to access Stanford’s various other top-notch programs, including law, medicine, engineering, humanities, and sciences.
-During the program, students form a robust, mutually supportive network for testing ideas, boundaries, and their own assumptions and inclinations.
+Beyond the MBA classroom, students learn from and engage with numerous guest speakers who represent the cutting edge of their fields.
+They are also encouraged to access Stanford’s other top-notch programs, including law, medicine, engineering, the humanities, and the sciences.
+During the MBA program, students form a robust, mutually supportive network for testing ideas, boundaries, and their own assumptions and inclinations.

 What the Stanford GSB Looks for in Applicants

-What’s special about the MIT Sloan MBA program is its zeal for tackling big, slippery, multifaceted problems.
-The school’s cohorts learn how to develop robust solutions that can weather uncertainty, ambiguity, and change – and students relish the challenge.
+What’s special about the MIT Sloan MBA program is its zeal for tackling large, multifaceted problems.
+The school’s students learn how to develop robust solutions that can weather uncertainty, ambiguity, and change, and they relish the challenge.
 The adcom appreciates people who lead organically by drawing others along the journey to solve complex problems.
-The MIT MBA roots its approach in two concepts that intertwine: invention, which entails creativity and agility, and data-driven analysis, which entails rigor and objectivity.
-These concepts align with those of MIT more broadly.
-Just as a robust process involves iteration, this program supports its pedagogy with ongoing experiential learning opportunities – in other words, practice – to reinforce and deepen the learning and ensure that students grasp topics and hone skills in a real-world context.
+The Sloan MBA approach is rooted in two concepts that intertwine: invention, which entails creativity and agility, and data-driven analysis, which entails rigor and objectivity.
+These concepts align with MIT more broadly.
+Just as a robust process involves iteration, this program supports its pedagogy with ongoing experiential learning opportunities (in other words, practice) to reinforce and deepen the learning and ensure that students grasp topics and hone skills in a real-world context.
 In essence, Sloan MBA graduates are able to see around corners and make constructive use of whatever they encounter.
-They will lead others in the process, as a result of their passion and vision to tackle compelling problems.
+They lead others through the process, driven by their vision and their passion to tackle compelling problems.

 What MIT Sloan Looks for in Applicants

-The Wharton MBA program is big, with almost 900 students per class, multiple opportunities for joint degrees and certificates (from law and veterinary medicine to the MBA/MA Joint Degree in International Studies program with the Lauder Institute and the JD/MBA), 21 majors, innumerable electives (including courses across the many other campus schools), and clubs in several broad categories: professional, athletic, social and special interest, community service, geographic, and cultural.
+The Wharton MBA program is big, with almost 900 students per class, multiple opportunities for joint degrees and certificates (from law and veterinary medicine to the MBA/MA Joint Degree in International Studies program with the Lauder Institute and the JD/MBA), more than 20 majors, an extensive range of electives (including courses across the many other campus schools), and clubs in several broad categories: professional, athletic, social and special interest, community service, geographic, and cultural.
 Yet Wharton does not sacrifice quality for quantity.
 Its many majors are deep and rigorous.
-Moreover, its structure – dividing each class into four clusters, each of which is further divided into cohorts of approximately 70 students, and then into diverse five- or six-person Learning Teams – ensures broad exposure and drives dynamism throughout the learning process.
+Moreover, the MBA program’s structure – dividing each incoming class into four clusters, each of which is further divided into cohorts of approximately 70 students, and then into diverse five- or six-person Learning Teams – ensures broad exposure and drives dynamism throughout the learning process.
 What students learn from their teammates and classmates will help them take full advantage of the program’s vast resources.
 While bigness and abundance characterize this program, Wharton has devised a learning structure that personalizes and optimizes it for students.

 What Wharton Looks for in Applicants

-Wharton wants applicants who, along with being high performers, are actively engaged in activities and/or interests that contribute somehow – this doesn’t necessarily have to be community service, but some clear and consistent engagement outside work that positively affects others.
-Finally, given Wharton’s extensive opportunities and resources, it is essential that applicants show that they are resourceful – Wharton does not want its abundance squandered.
+Wharton wants applicants who, along with being high performers, are actively engaged in activities and/or interests that contribute somehow.
+This doesn’t necessarily have to be community service, but it does need to be some form of clear and consistent engagement outside of work that positively affects others.
+Finally, given Wharton’s extensive opportunities and resources, it is essential that applicants show that they are resourceful; Wharton does not want its abundance squandered.

-Management has long been and remains the hallmark of the Kellogg MBA program – a comprehensive discipline standing on the pillars of leadership and global perspective.
-The premise is that given today’s rapid change and high volatility, strong management capabilities are needed more than ever.
+Management has long been, and remains, the hallmark of the Kellogg MBA program, a comprehensive discipline grounded in leadership and global perspective.
+The premise is that, given today’s rapid change and high volatility, strong management capabilities are needed more than ever.
 Moreover, they can be applied across industries and sectors.
 Kellogg’s renowned management resources include two management-focused majors, “Management Science” and “Managing Organizations,” along with numerous other traditional majors.
 To complement these pillars of business training, Kellogg offers innovative “pathways,” which are cross-functional sets of courses that address timely topics, including “Growth and Scaling,” “Data Analytics,” and “Social Impact.”
-Students can mix and match majors and pathways, benefiting from the accumulated wisdom of the scholars and experts who devise them.
-Kellogg has innovated in another area as well: it is one of the first top-tier U.S. MBA programs to offer a one-year option (for people with some academic business foundation).
+Students can mix and match majors and pathways, benefiting from the accumulated wisdom of the scholars and experts who devised them.
+Kellogg has innovated in another area as well: It is one of the first top-tier U.S. MBA programs to offer a one-year option (for people with some academic business foundation).
 Not least, Kellogg is renowned for its abundant global opportunities, in which almost one-half of its students participate.

 What Kellogg Looks for in Applicants

-University of Chicago’s Booth School of Business, Class of 2026
+University of Chicago Booth School of Business, Class of 2027

-Academic and intellectual rigor combined with curricular flexibility – this intriguing balancing act is the offering of the Chicago Booth MBA program.
+Academic and intellectual rigor combined with curricular flexibility – this intriguing balance is what the Chicago Booth MBA program offers.
 Intellectual culture is paramount at Chicago Booth, reflecting the character of the broader university to which it belongs.
 In the Chicago Booth MBA program, ideas are important – having them, sharing them, challenging them, testing them, and acting on them when the time is right.
 Chicago Booth has unrivaled quantitative depth and analytic rigor among MBA programs.
-This is a fantastic asset both for students who want to refine their strengths in these areas and for students seeking a rock-solid foundation in them.
-The school’s flexibility means that students can tailor their learning program to their needs, which puts the onus on students to understand what they need.
-Although students do not have to select a major, many do, and in fact, some students even pursue multiple majors.
-Chicago Booth offers a wide array of options that includes both standard choices, such as “Accounting” and “Marketing Strategy,” and less-common ones, such as “Behavioral Science” and “Econometrics and Statistics.”
+This is a fantastic asset for students who want to refine their strengths in these areas and for those seeking a rock-solid foundation.
+The school’s flexibility allows students to tailor their learning program to their needs, which puts the onus on students to understand what they need.
+Although students do not have to select a major, many do, and some even pursue multiple majors.
+Chicago Booth offers a wide array of options, including both standard choices, such as “Accounting” and “Marketing Strategy,” and less-common ones, such as “Behavioral Science” and “Econometrics and Statistics.”

 What Chicago Booth Looks for in Applicants

-Chicago Booth looks for people who have the self-knowledge, critical thinking skills, and resourcefulness to make the most of its flexibility and strengths and to use them productively.
+Chicago Booth looks for people who have the self-knowledge, critical thinking skills, and resourcefulness to make the most of the MBA program’s flexibility and strengths and to use them productively.
 And because the school values ideas, it seeks applicants who will go beyond practical career training to explore new topics, areas, and disciplines and who will challenge themselves intellectually.

-Integral to Columbia’s MBA program and identity is its New York City (NYC) home.
-The Columbia Business School (CBS) website refers to this location as a top asset of the program.
+Integral to the Columbia Business School (CBS) MBA program and identity is its New York City (NYC) home, which the CBS website refers to as a top asset of the program.
 To CBS, this location equals access.
 To complement the program’s renowned full-time faculty, CBS attracts adjunct professors and speakers who are thought leaders in many areas of business and beyond, because so many either reside in/near NYC or visit frequently.
-Within this vibrant setting, CBS builds the student community from the start by breaking each class down into diverse clusters of 60-75 students who take all first-year classes together.
+Within this vibrant setting, CBS builds its student community from the start by creating diverse clusters of 60-75 students who take all first-year classes together.
 CBS’s depth in finance is unique, and the school offers special programs for private equity and value investing.
-Other highly acclaimed specializations are “Social Enterprise” and “Healthcare and Pharmaceutical Management” – the latter strengthened by the plethora of major pharma companies within a couple hours’ drive of campus.
+Other highly acclaimed specializations are “Social Enterprise” and “Healthcare and Pharmaceutical Management,” the latter strengthened by the plethora of major pharma companies within a couple hours’ drive of campus.
 The NYC location also reinforces and amplifies the program’s entrepreneurship resources, given the city’s strong tech and fintech ecosystem.

 What CBS Looks for in Applicants

-Beyond strong professional and academic track records, CBS wants people who have a plan for taking advantage of the school’s resources, for engaging with the surrounding city and its endless opportunities, and for pursuing their defined goals.
-Because it’s easy to fade into the background amid the immensity of NYC and the dynamism of Columbia University, CBS also wants students who can and will forge bonds with peers.
+Beyond strong professional and academic track records, CBS wants people who have a plan to take advantage of the school’s resources, engage with the surrounding city and its endless opportunities, and pursue their defined goals.
+Because it’s easy to fade into the background amid the immensity of NYC and the dynamism of Columbia University, CBS also wants students who can and will forge bonds with their peers.

-With their deep resources, commitment to academic rigor, and diverse student communities, the M7 schools provide unparalleled opportunities for MBAs.
-While each school has its own distinctive culture and specialities, all offer transformative experiences that will shape your future.
+With their deep resources, commitment to academic rigor, and diverse student communities, the M7 schools provide unparalleled opportunities for MBA students.
+While each school has its own distinctive culture and specialties, all the M7 programs offer transformative experiences that will shape your future.

 As the MBA landscape continues to evolve, the M7 schools will remain at the forefront in developing leaders who can navigate tomorrow’s complex business challenges.
 If you’re aiming for a career that will have a global impact, one of these seven MBA programs could be the ideal place for you to start your journey.